Vagaar/compman/README.md

 Folder synchronization tool (Simple)

-Pass two folder names through command line to this script and chose from listed menu:

-1. Show compare results
-2. Choose main folder and synchronized
-3. Synchronized with each other
-0. Quit
+Use -p(parent) and -h(heir) keys to set folders passes through command-line

+	$: compman -p </path/one> -h </path/two>

+If needed, use -r key to compare and synchronize folders with each other Set -s key for showing files and folders inside target directories with different in they are